What are your biggest frustrations about having to go to the doctor? Here are my pet peeves:

 Sign-up for Maven by visiting the sign-up page, entering your personal information and my referral code SARAMVIP (which will get you that swag bag after you complete an appointment).

 How far will that $25 get you?
 You could have an appointment with a nurse practitioner, midwife, nutritionist, or physical therapist (as well as some other practitioners) completely free of charge.
 That means that you could get a prescription you need, talk about prenatal or postnatal concerns, or discuss a nutrition or exercise plan.
-As well, you could apply the credit toward an appointment with a doctor or therapist.

 How to Make Your First Appointment